kw1234/CategoriesProductsAPI/README.md

 # CategoriesProductsAPI

 The Entities in this API are “Categories” and “Products”.
+This API can create, read, and update said entities.

 ### Categories
 - Category can have multiple child categories.